 Family Support and Education Tools designed to keep family members engaged and informed.

-If you are working with a client who may be experiencing early psychosis we are here to help connect you to information regarding online/telehealth resources.
+If you are working with a client who may be experiencing early psychosis, we are here to help connect you to information regarding care, research, and telehealth resources.

 91% Decrease in number of participant hospitalizations

 91% Decrease in average of hospital days